AllStarLink/ASL3-Manual/docs/pi/cockpit-basics.md

 # Cockpit Basics

-## What is the Cockpit Web Console?
-The `Cockpit` web console is a web-based interface designed for managing and monitoring your AllStarLink Pi Appliance.

-The `Cockpit` web console enables you to perform a wide range of administration tasks, including:

-* Managing AllStarLink, Asterisk, and its related applications
-* Managing services
-* Managing user accounts
-* Managing and monitoring system services
-* Configuring network interfaces
-* Reviewing system logs
-* Updating software

-The `Cockpit` web console uses the same system concepts as you would use in a terminal, and actions performed in a terminal are immediately reflected in the `Cockpit` web console.
-That is to say, you can use `Cockpit` and an SSH connection interchangeably as you desire.

-You can monitor the logs of application.
-In addition, you can change the settings directly in the web console or through the terminal.

 Throughout this documentation a host named `node63001.local` is used as the example host.
 Substitute that name with your own node's name as it was set during the imaging process.

 ## Logging In to the Web Console